gsilvamartin/RTCode/README.md

 3. Create a file named `.env` on root folder based on `.env.example` file;
 4. In your previously created .env file, enter your secret information;
 5. Start the application by running `npm start`;
-6. Open browser in `http://localhost:5000/code/` and create a new code;
+6. Open browser in `http://localhost:5000/code/` and register;
+7. Log in to your previously created user;
+8. Create a new code clicking on your username.
-7. Enter the code that you created previously. `http://localhost:5000/code/mynewcode`.
+9. Enter the code that you created. `http://localhost:5000/code/yournewcodename`.

 ## Features 💡